 Consent is when someone gives permission for something to happen or to do something.
 It is only consent if the person granting consent knows exactly what they are agreeing to.
 And agreeing to kiss is not granting consent for making out or sexual intercourse.
 Consent needs to be specific.
 In other words, if you ask “do you want to mess around,” that isn’t specific.
 Do you want to kiss is specific but only grants consent for a kiss.

-And granted or denied, consent is a one-time thing.
+Granted or denied, consent is a one-time thing.
 Giving consent once does not imply consent for any other time.

 Who Can Give Consent